mspillman/gallop/README.md

 **Other environments:**

-Warning - this is not for the faint of heart!
-More detailed instructions and a video installation guide are coming soon.
+Warning - this is not for the faint of heart, though if you are on a *nix based system, it should be relatively simple provided PyTorch and CUDA are installed.

 **_GALLOP_ software prerequisites:**